Iconic ‘Dukes of Hazzard’ car involved in Missouri crash

 TANEY COUNTY, Mo.
-(KOLR) – A historic vehicle was involved in a single-vehicle crash in Taney County, Missouri, on Sunday afternoon.
+(KOLR) — A historic vehicle was involved in a single-vehicle crash Sunday afternoon in Taney County, Missouri.

 According to a Facebook post from the Western Taney County Fire Protection District, the car was a General Lee, the iconic Dodge Charger used in the television show “The Dukes of Hazzard.”

-Two people in the vehicle were evaluated and transported by the Taney County Ambulance District.
+Two people in the vehicle were evaluated and taken to the hospital by the Taney County Ambulance District.

 There were 309 General Lees built for the original “Dukes of Hazzard” show, and another 26 for an early-2000s remake.
 Only a few survived filming, according to the News-Leader, with 17 being sold to private owners in 1991 by Warner Brothers.